Definition of Evidence

-Evidence is a type of literary device that appears in different categories of essays and theses in the form of paraphrase and quotations.
-It is presented to persuade the readers and used with powerful arguments in the texts or essays.
+Evidence is a type of literary device that appears in different categories of essays and theses, in the form of paraphrase and quotations.
+It is presented to persuade readers, and used with powerful arguments in the texts or essays.

-In rhetoric, when a person makes a claim or presents an argument, he needs to present evidence in support of his claim and argument in order to establish the veracity and authenticity of his claim or argument.
+In rhetoric, when a person makes a claim or presents an argument, he needs to present evidence in support of his claim or argument, in order to establish the veracity of his statements.
 If there is no evidence, the claim stands quashed.
-The same is true with a case in law where a case or litigation is quashed, if there is no evidence to support the claim.
-However, literary evidence is only used in literature, essays and research papers for persuasion and convincing purposes.
+The same is true with a case in law, where a case or litigation is quashed if there is no evidence to support the claim.
+However, literary evidence is only used in literature, essays, and research papers for persuasion and convincing purposes.

-Morrison evidently analyzes the environment as it has powerful effects on the individuals.
+Morrison evidently analyzes the environment, as it has powerful effects on people.
 She provides strong evidence that that the Earth itself is not fertile for the marigold seeds.
 Likewise, people also cannot survive in an unfriendly environment.

-As she biked, walked, rode the bus all over the city, “she kept moving as if her life depended on it, which in some ways it did.
-She ran, as she had done most of her life, but this time she was running for her own sanity” (164).
+” ‘…while she weebled and wobbled and leaned, she did not fall.
+She responded with speed and motion.
+She would not stop moving.’
+As she biked, walked, rode the bus all over the city, ‘she kept moving as if her life depended on it, which in some ways it did.
+She ran, as she had done most of her life, but this time she was running for her own sanity.’ “

 McBride supports his arguments and understanding of a mother as an individual who keeps moving in her life and does not stop to think about what is happening and why something is happening.
 Since the movement offers a solution, which though temporary, preserves her sanity.

 An effective use of evidence in a quotation: